TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Trekking in Nature

 The Poles in the Tatra region have a strong tradition of preserving this natural environment, so hiking trails abound.
-If you stay at one of the multitude of Bed & Breakfasts, the owners often will provide you with their insider recommendations.
-Our B&B owners not only welcomed us to sit at their backyard bonfire in the evenings for wine and conversation, but also drew us a map and suggested we visit the mountain beyond the small village of Kluszkowce.
+If you stay at one of the many Bed and breakfasts, the owners will often provide insider recommendations.
+Our B&B owners not only welcomed us to sit at their backyard bonfire in the evenings for wine and conversation but also drew us a map and suggested we visit the mountain beyond the small village of Kluszkowce.

 The town, built by a nobleman in the fourteenth century, has a parish that struts out from the cluster of timber homes.
 Signs in Kluszkowce’s center point towards a ski lift one kilometer away.
-Kept open during the summer months, visitors go up the lift to the mountain’s peak where a view stretches out past the Dunajec Castle.
-Although the ski lift can also take visitors back to the mountain’s base, the pleasure lies in wandering through the forests all around.
+Kept open during the summer, visitors go up the lift to the mountain’s peak, where a view stretches past the Dunajec Castle.
+Although the ski lift can also take visitors back to the mountain’s base, the pleasure lies in wandering through the forests.

 Enjoying the Food

-At the end of the day, timer cabin restaurants serve tasty cuisine in the center of Zakopane, a town that was well known during the 18th and 19th centuries as a haven for Polish artists.
-Today, restaurants serve an array of hot and cold soups, including barszcz (beet broth), zurek (sour soup) or chlodnik (cold cucumber-beet soup).
-Pierogi (filled dumplings) are on every restaurant menu, with a large variety to choose from, including stuffed with shredded beef, mushrooms and cabbage, or blueberries with cream on top.
-But in the Tatras, the regional Placek po Zbojnicku (potato cakes highlander style) provide a hearty meal consisting of two fried potatoes pancakes with meat goulash in the middle.
+At the end of the day, Timer Cabin restaurants serve tasty cuisine in the center of Zakopane, a town well known during the 18th and 19th centuries as a haven for Polish artists.
+Today, restaurants serve an array of hot and cold soups, including barszcz (beet broth), zurek (sour soup), or chlodnik (cold cucumber-beet soup).
+Pierogi (filled dumplings) are on every restaurant menu, and they are a large variety, including stuffed with shredded beef, mushrooms, and cabbage or blueberries with cream on top.
+But in the Tatras, the regional Placek po Zbojnicku (Highlander-style potato cakes) provides a hearty meal consisting of two fried potato pancakes with meat goulash in the middle.
 Poland also brews its own beers, including Zywiec and Tatra.
-But here in Zakopane, it is a particular pleasure to try the hot beer with spices or the hot red wine spiked with cinnamon and rum.
+But here in Zakopane, trying the hot beer with spices or the hot red wine spiked with cinnamon and rum is a pleasure.

-Today, Polish highlander culture blends together the beauty of nature, a respect for history, traditional food, and modern conveniences, all of which translates into a breathtaking experience.
+Today, Polish Highlander culture blends the beauty of nature, a respect for history, traditional food, and modern conveniences, creating a breathtaking experience.

 For More Info